edcaron/sgtfr/README.md

 # sgtfr
 Say goodbye to firewall rules - Chrome Extension

-This is a Chrome extension to help you proxy urls using some kind of curl web based proxy, like https://github.com/joshdick/miniProxy.
+This is a Chrome extension to help you proxying urls using some kind of curl web based proxy, for example, https://github.com/joshdick/miniProxy.